Jessica Gephart (PI, American University)

 Postdoctoral Scholars & Staff

-Rahul Agrawal Bejarano (Data Scientist, American University)
+Rahul Agrawal Bejarano (Data Scientist, University of Michigan)

-Rahul Agrawal Bejarano is a data scientist at American University’s Seafood Globalization Lab.
+Rahul Agrawal Bejarano is a data scientist at the University of Michigan and was formerly a data scientist in American University’s Seafood Globalization Lab.
 During his time at the University of Michigan he received a BSE in Computer Science and Engineering and a MS in Environment and Sustainability.
 Past work includes making data analytics and programming more accessible in the fields of Ecology, Urban Development, Energy Equity, and Computer Science Education. |

 Jessica Zamborain Mason (Postdoctoral Scholar, Harvard T. H. Chan School of Public Health)